Stay right here for our final news roundup and information overload.

 Who wouldn't want to spend time on the golf course with Sean Hannity?

-But the feeling the feeling is mutual, by the way.
+The feeling is mutual, by the way.

-You're one of the nicest guys I've ever met, one of the most generous, and and so is our other friend.
+You're one of the nicest guys I've ever met, one of the most generous, and so is our other friend.

 I'm like, not again.

-Please tell me God, not again.
+Please tell me, God, not again.

 Yeah.

-He played football, he was a great tennis player.
+He was a great tennis player.

-They they switch from these other sports that they've done and they play golf, and he uses it as a decompression tool.
+They switch from these other sports that they've done and they play golf.

-so for him to get out on a golf course is a time for him to decompress.
+And so for him to get out on a golf course is a time for him to decompress.

 And I love playing with him.